What is sciatica nerve pain?

 Sciatica SlideshowSciatica pain radiates from the lower back toward the feet.
 Sciatica may feel like a cramp in the leg, burning, tingling, 'pins-and-needles' or numbness.
 Learn about the causes, exercises, treatment and pain relief for sciatica.

-Sciatica: Causes, Exercises, and SymptomsSciatica is a symptom itself rather than a specific diagnosis.
-It is the term used to describe any type of shooting pain that begins at the spine and radiates through the buttocks and down the back of the leg and as far as the foot.
+What Is the Best Exercise to Relieve Sciatica?Sciatica describes any type of shooting pain that begins at the spine and radiates through the buttocks and down the back of the leg.
+Learn the 14 best stretches and exercises to relieve sciatica pain.

 How Do I Get My Sciatic Nerve to Stop Hurting?